When Can I Terminate an Employee at my Practice?

 Note: Employers with unionized employees should refer to the collective bargaining agreement to determine if there are negotiated protocols before taking any disciplinary or termination action.
 And remember – blog posts are never a substitute for personalized legal advice, and they shouldn’t be relied upon in making decisions about your practice.

 Still have questions?
 Reach out to Jackson LLP’s healthcare business attorneys to implement your medical practice’s employment policies.
-Call our office at (312) 985-6484 or book a complimentary phone consultation using the button below.
+Book a complimentary phone consultation using the button below.

 Free Attorney ConsultationBook Now

 Title VII of the Civil Rights Act of 1964